namanbnsl/ecommerce-admin/README.md

 ### Pulling in changes from upstream

-You should pull in the changes that we add in daily, preferably before you checkout a new branch to do new work.
+You should pull in the changes that we add, preferably before you checkout a new branch to do new work.

 1. git checkout main
 2. git pull upstream main